-The 5-day air mass backward trajectory analyses suggest Portugal as a very likely source for the atmospheric eBC (Fig. 4).
-For all the days between the 22nd and the 24th June, when atmospheric eBC concentrations were high, part of the air masses originated from Portugal, which is also supported by simulations from MeteoSwiss (MeteoSwiss, 2017).
-The back trajectories with arrival at JFJ on 25th June at 18 UTC indicate a major change in the synoptic situation to more north-westerly flow directions.
-We can only speculate that this happened concomitant with the onset of precipitation, since the timing of the latter is not precisely known.
-AOD data at 10 km resolution support that between 20th and 22nd of June the JFJ site received air masses with elevated AOD from Portugal.
-The AOD levels increased over Switzerland mainly north of the Alps during that time, in agreement with the backward trajectories (Fig. 4).
-From 23rd to 25th of June the area was cloud covered, so AOD could not be retrieved.
+- 270 The 3-day air mass backward trajectory analyses suggest Portugal as a very likely source for the atmospheric eBC (Fig. 4).
+For all the days between the 22nd and the 25th June, when atmospheric as well as deposited eBC concentrations were large, part of the air masses originated from Portugal, which is also supported by simulations from MeteoSwiss (MeteoSwiss, 2017).
 Simulations with ECHAM-HAM show no clear difference for BC when we compare the simulation with fires to the simulation without fires (Fig. 5).
 In our simulations, BC is preferentially removed by wet scavenging.
-This suggests that the simulated BC deposition peak observed from 26th to 28th June is mainly reflecting the precipitation pattern.
-Furthermore, other BC sources than fires seem to dominate in our simulations, which is in agreement with our hypothesis that during fire plume arrival at JFJ the majority of fire-related BC was not deposited due to the lack of snowfall.
-With the beginning of snowfall at JFJ, air mass transport changed and more regional polluted air masses with minor or without fire contribution were scavenged.
-In addition, the relatively low spatial resolution of the model smooths the topography, resulting in a more efficient vertical mixing in the lower troposphere.
-As a consequence, overestimated levels of BC from regional anthropogenic sources can probably reach the location of JFJ in the model compared to reality.

-Microscopic charcoal has no other sources than biomass burning in our model.
-We observe a clear peak in the deposited microscopic charcoal fluxes on the 23rd June (Fig. 5), which is predominantly caused by dry removal processes (i.e. dry deposition and gravitational settling) and near the observed peak on the 22nd June for atmospheric eBC (Fig. 2a).
-The simulated deposition fluxes are still rather high on the 25th of June, suggesting that dry deposition continued for the entire fire episode at JFJ.
+This suggests that the - 275 simulated BC deposition peak observed from 26th to 28th June is mainly reflecting the precipitation pattern, as precipitation frequently occurred at JFJ from June 25th on (Fig. 2a), and not a change in emission sources.
+Furthermore, other BC sources than fires seem to dominate in our simulations.
+This could be due to the relatively low spatial resolution, which smooths the topography, as well as due to the efficient vertical mixing in the lower troposphere in the model.
+As a consequence, overestimated levels of BC from regional anthropogenic sources can probably reach the location of JFJ in the model 280 compared to reality, and therefore mask the BC peak related to the Portuguese fires. - Microscopic charcoal has no other sources than biomass burning in our model.
+We observe a clear peak in the deposited microscopic charcoal fluxes on the 23rd of June (Fig. 5), which is predominantly caused by dry removal processes (i.e. dry deposition and gravitational settling) and near the observed peak on the 22nd of June for atmospheric eBC (Fig. 2a).
+The simulated deposition fluxes are still rather high on the 25th of June, when the observed peak in microscopic charcoal starts - 285 (Fig. 2e).
 An exact temporal match cannot be expected due to the daily resolution of the fire emissions and the rather low spatial resolution of the model together with the dating uncertainties of the snow pit.
 Nevertheless, this result qualitatively confirms the hypothesis that the microscopic charcoal particles observed at JFJ originated from Portugal.